DAOS-Sport/400lineXiao-Bang-Shou/replit.md

 - **Cron Jobs**: node-cron with Asia/Taipei timezone for:
   - Five daily task reminders (06:30, 08:00, 11:00, 15:00, 20:00)
   - Daily message backup at 02:00
+  - Daily water quality report at 22:00 (for authorized group)
 - **Group Isolation**: Strict per-group task processing with no cross-group data sharing
 - **Task Summarization**: AI-powered daily task summary with GPT-generated processing suggestions
 - **Time Range Logic**: Each group receives tasks created from yesterday 00:00 to current time specific to that group (昨天+今天發送前的所有事項)
 - **Backup Automation**: Automatic daily backup of all LINE conversations with permanent retention
+- **Water Quality Monitoring**: Specialized monitoring for swimming pool facilities with automated reporting

 ### Authentication & Authorization
 - **Multi-layer Security**: Support for both Basic Auth and Bearer Token authentication